Program: B.S., Civil Engineering

 Student Learning Outcomes

-To carry out the mission of the Civil Engineering program, the faculty has established the following educational objectives.
-During the first few years following graduation, the graduates of the Civil Engineering program will have the following qualities:
+To carry out the mission of the civil engineering program, the faculty have established the following educational objectives.
+During the first few years (1-5) following graduation, the graduates of the Civil Engineering program will have the following qualities:

 - Graduates will continue further studies in engineering and other professional disciplines throughout their careers.